 During your Initial Enrollment Period, you may postpone the effective date of your TRS-Care coverage to the first of any of the three months immediately following the month after your retirement date.
 For example, if your retirement date is May 31, the TRS-Care coverage effective date (normally June 1) may be deferred to July 1, Aug.
 1, or Sept.
 1. For a deferred effective date, you must write the coverage effective date in the space provided on the Initial Enrollment Application.
-If you have questions about deferring your effective date of coverage, please call 1-888-237-6762.
+If you have questions about deferring your effective date of coverage, please call TRS Health and Insurance Benefits at 1-888-237-6762.